 Today, there’s definitely more of a focus on users and quality.
 It’s about being an expert, being an authority, and being trusted in the space.
 And you can do that with the information that you’re providing to your customers — not only for your website but for your other digital marketing channels.
 And things are very focused on personalization — with location, search history, and more.
 There are a lot of factors.

 Why would you say SEO is important for local businesses?

 The same thing happens when you think about your website and your online presence.
-SEO bridges a number of different opportunities “ it’s the look of your website, it’s everything behind the scenes of how your site runs, it’s what people are saying about your business, and more.
-It’s not just one siloed thing “ set it and forget it.
-You need to make sure that you’re staying on top of things, because if you’re not “ I guarantee you that your competitors are.
+SEO bridges a number of different opportunities — it’s the look of your website, it’s the development of your site and how it runs, it’s what people are saying about your business, and more.
+It’s not just one siloed thing — set it and forget it.
+You need to make sure that you’re staying on top of things, because if you’re not — I guarantee you that your competitors are.

 You want to make sure your partner understands and gets to know your business.
 Business owners should look at their SEO partner no different than if they were hiring an employee on their staff in their own office.
 And that’s one of the things we pride ourselves in being able to do is to build that partnership with each individual client so we can better understand their business.